Thang1191/MikuPlymouth/README.md

 ```
 To choose certain clips, scroll down to **Customization**

+!!WARNING!!: IF YOU ARE USING A LOWER END DEVICE, [EDIT THE SCRIPT TO PICK A LOWER NUMBER OF CLIPS TO INSTALL](#customization)

 ### 2. Daily Automation (Recommended)
 Because of RAM and `initramfs` size limits, only 10 clips are active at once.
 Use the systemd timer to rotate them automatically: